tcltk/tcl/doc/markdown/clock.md

 [-validate]{.lit} [boolean]{.arg}
 : If *boolean* is true (default), **clock scan** will raise an error if the input contains invalid values, e.g. day of month greater than number of days in the month.
 If specified as false, the command makes an adjustment to bring values within acceptable range.
-See **SCANNING TIMES** for details.
+See [Scanning times] for details.

 If none of these is present, the C **localtime** and **mktime** functions are used to attempt to convert times between local and Greenwich.
 On 32-bit systems, this approach is likely to have bugs, particularly for times that lie outside the window (approximately the years 1902 to 2037) that can be represented in a 32-bit integer.